greenboxal/doggohub/doc/user/project/new_ci_build_permissions_model.md

 1. Any usage of Docker's `privileged` mode is risky if the machines are re-used.
 1. Using the `shell` executor since builds run on the same machine.

-By using an insecure GitLab Runner configuration, you allow the rogue developers to steal the tokens of other builds.
+By using an insecure DoggoHub Runner configuration, you allow the rogue developers to steal the tokens of other builds.

 ## Build triggers